retro1996/chibicc/README.md

 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
 - Trying to find the root cause of segmentation fault with postgres initdb command.
+- Need to change the system of push/pops to solve issue with postgres(stack corruption)/cpython(vfork) probably using virtual stack like @fuhsnn/slimcc.

 ## issues and pull requests fixed